 - i.
 In accordance with the seven 'Nolan' principles identified by the Committee on Standards in Public Life, namely: selflessness; integrity; objectivity; accountability; openness; honesty and; leadership; - ii.
 In accordance with 'The Code of Good Governance for English Colleges' (the 'Code'), as issued in March 2015 and as amended December 2018; and - iii.
-By monitoring and reviewing developments in relation to the Charity Governance Code, the UK Corporate Governance Code (July 2018) and the Higher Education Codes of Governance (December 2014)
+By monitoring and reviewing developments in relation to the Charity Governance Code (July 2017 update due Autumn 2020), the UK Corporate Governance Code (July 2018) and the Higher Education Code of Governance (September 2020).